 In college, I was recruited to be one of the founding members of the St. Edward’s University women’s golf team.
 It was our job to help build a successful program and recruit even more talented players.
 We got a little better every year.
 Today, the program continues to thrive — 2016 was the 10th straight year that the team made it to regionals.

 The lasting reward of that effort brings more pride than any individual accolades I received as a player.
 I loved being a part of building something great and lasting.

-I followed that drive to build and accepted a job in the tech scene in Austin, TX.
+I followed that drive to build and accepted a job in the tech scene in Austin, Texas.
 I have been an early employee at several business-to-business SaaS companies.
 One grew from 30 employees to nearly 300, while another swelled to serve more than a million users.
 As the product marketing manager at both, I took pride in helping teams build and market great products.

 But I wasn’t done learning.
-I decided to pursue a Master’s degree in advertising to expand my skills.
-I took classes at The University of Texas at Austin by night while working at a startup by day.
+I decided to pursue a master’s degree in advertising to expand my skills.
+I took classes at the University of Texas at Austin by night while working at a startup by day.

 I focused my studies on digital advertising and user behavior — it was obvious that was the direction that the industry (and product marketing, specifically) was headed.
 By the time I graduated, I had moved on to a product manager role at YouEarnedIt, a leading employee engagement SaaS company.

 Employee engagement became a new passion.
 Once again, I took pride in setting the foundation of what we were building.
 I helped grow revenue and users by tenfold and mentored the rapidly expanding team.